chikku-10/arrow-keys-test/README.md

-# key_arrow_test
+# testing-vite-react
-This is a repo to test 2D arrow key player movement in react.
+Just a testing repo for creating react application using vite